Types of recessed lighting

 Electrical

-The answer to 'types of recessed lighting' is that there are several common types of recessed lighting fixtures homeowners can choose from.
-The most popular options include standard recessed cans, adjustable recessed lights, retrofit recessed lights, and LED recessed lighting.
-Each type has unique features and benefits that can suit different lighting needs and home decor styles.
+The answer to 'types of recessed lighting' is that there are several common types of recessed lighting fixtures that homeowners can choose from.
+The most popular options include standard recessed cans, retrofit recessed lights, and LED recessed lights.
+Standard recessed cans are the traditional metal housing fixtures that are installed into the ceiling.
+Retrofit recessed lights are designed to fit into existing recessed openings, making them a convenient upgrade option.
+LED recessed lights have become increasingly popular due to their energy efficiency, long lifespan, and versatile styles.

 Step-by-Step Guide